-◎ THINK THEN CLICK ◎

-These rules help us to stay safe on the Internet

-We only use the internet when an adult is with us.
+These rules help us to stay safe on the Internet We only use the internet when an adult is with us.
 We can click on the buttons or links when we know what they do.
 We can search the Internet with an adult.

-We always ask if we get lost on the Internet.
+200 We always ask if we get lost on the Internet.
 We can send and open emails together.

+We can write polite and friendly emails to people that we know.